Floating

 • Make it effortless to browse and buy by adding direct links to product and category pages.

-Sending an insightful newsletter as an email blast is a great idea to keep your subscribers engaged.
-Ace Hotel sends a monthly newsletter that includes useful tips, things to do, events in the upcoming month and more.
+Sending an insightful email blast with the latest happenings and updates is a great idea to keep your subscribers engaged.
+Ace Hotel sends a monthly newsletter that includes useful tips, things to do, and events in the upcoming month.
+Have a look:

 Subject line: September Goings On